microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

             "-v", "$HOME/.kube:/root/.kube-localhost"]
     ```

-    If you also want to sync reuse the contents of your `.minikube` folder, just add a mount for this directory as well:
+    If you also want to reuse your Minikube certificates, just add a mount for your local `.minikube` folder as well:

     ```json
         "runArgs": ["-e", "SYNC_LOCALHOST_KUBECONFIG=true",